HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-Task 3: In the absence of a DNS server, which Linux file can we use to resolve hostnames to IP addresses in order to be able to access the websites that point to those hostnames?
+Task 3: In the absence of a DNS server, which Linux file can we use to resolve hostnames to IP addresses to be able to access the websites that point to those hostnames?

 Answer: /etc/hosts